aesara-devs/aesara/doc/extending/scan.rst

 to the inner input(s) associated with that same recurrent state, etc.), then the ``var_mappings`` attribute of the scan op can be used.

-This attribute is a dictionnary with 12 {key/value} pairs.
+This attribute is a dictionary with 12 {key/value} pairs.
 The keys are listed below :

 *   "outer_inp_from_outer_out"